Jaiswal-lab/biopeptide_location/README.md

 # biopeptide_location
-Scripts to find and locate bioactive peptides in fast afiles
+Scripts to find and locate bioactive peptides in fasta files

 ## To run
 1. Download repository